Dark Knights of Steel: Main plot

-Ra's brings the resurrects Prince Jacob to Constantine but they state that he cannot go home as he will be burned as an abomination.
-At the Kent farm, Bruce is plagues by nightmares of the El family destroying the world.
-Raven, one of the children being harbored by the Kents, uses her magic to remove the last of the kryptonite from Bruce's bloodstream, saving his life.
-Raven and her fellow Titans, Beast Boy, Victor and Kory state that they initially considered letting him die because of what he has done to people like them.
+Ra's brings the resurrected Prince Jacob to Constantine but warns that he cannot return home for the people would surely burn him as an abomination.
+At the Kent farm, Bruce is plagued by nightmares of the El family destroying the world.
+The teenage witch Rachel Roth purges the kryptonite from his blood, saving his life.
+She and her fellow Titans Garfield Logan, Victor Stone, and Koriand'r state that they initially considered letting him die because of how the kingdom has repressed those who wield magic.
 Jonathan and Martha tell Bruce that they understand why he hates magic after what happened to his parents but that he must learn that not everyone who is different is dangerous.
-Ra's, his daughter and the League of Shades arrive to claim the Titans but they are fought off by Bruce, the Kents and the Titans.
+Ra's, his daughter, Talia and the League of Shades arrive to claim the Titans but they are fought off by Bruce, the Kents and the Titans.
 Richard tracks Bruce to the farm and tells him of King Jefferson's death, though Bruce refuses to return to the castle.
 Jonathan tells him that he has the power to prevent the war and must go back.

 Queen Hippolyta pledges her unconditional support to Queen Anissa and Princess Jennifer.
-Lois tells Constantine that she feels as though the kingdoms are being manipulated and that Zala's actions to do match with the girl that she knows, though a vengeful Constantine does not listen.
+Lois tells Constantine that she feels as though the kingdoms are being manipulated and that Zala's actions do not match with the girl that she knows, though a vengeful Constantine does not listen.
 In the dungeons of Castle El, Oliver frees the banshee, Dinah, and promises to teach her to control her scream so they can escape.
-Luthor, the Green Man, watches the Kingdom of Storms and the Amazon army advance on the Els land.
+Luthor, who is revealed to be the Green Man, watches the Kingdom of Storms and the Amazon army advance on the Els land.
 Harley and General Waller meet them at the entrance of the forest and attempt to negotiate a peaceful solution, though Hippolyta and Anissa state they will only stand down if the Els surrender.
 Constantine attempts to attack the emissaries but is prevented by the Lady of the Forest, who covers their escape.
-Luthor's ring tells him to intervene and he knocks her unconscious, telling the armies to take the castle.
+Luthor's ring tells him to intervene, and he knocks her unconscious, telling the armies to take the castle.
 Lara reluctantly orders her soldiers to prepare for battle when a final attempt to avert the war by Diana and Zala fails.
 At Constantine's order, Prince Jacob uses his powers to fill Zala's lungs with water, though she is saved from death by Lara, who arrives on the battlefield and cuts Hippolyta in half with her heat vision.